RBarroco/react-hooks-useForm/README.md

-Practice of userform; greate tools that allow us to make use of client-side checking easily.
-Great library that provide a faster renderization in comparison with formik, for example.
+Practice of userform, it is a great tools that allow us to make use of client-side checking easily.
+Library that provide a faster renderization in comparison with formik, for example.

 source: https://react-hook-form.com/